-And On His Farm He Had Some FishThe lab activity described here was created by Erin Bardar of TERC for the EarthLabs project.
+And On His Farm He Had Some FishThe lab activity described here was created by Erin Bardar and Sarah L. Hill of TERC for the EarthLabs project.

 Summary and Learning Objectives

-Aquaculture is the most rapidly growing food-production industry in the world.
+Aquaculture has been the fastest growing food-production industry in the world.
 In Part A of this investigation, students examine and analyze U.S. and global aquaculture data from the Food and Agriculture Organization of the United Nations (FAO) Fisheries and Aquaculture database.
 In Part B, students examine global trends in aquaculture production and learn about aquaculture methods and their associated environmental impacts.
-In Part C, students use ImageJ to analyze before and after satellite images of the Pacific coast of Honduras to illustrate how aquaculture is altering coastlines.
+In Part C, students use Google Earth to analyze before and after satellite images of the Pacific coast of Honduras to illustrate how aquaculture is altering coastlines.

 After completing this investigation, students will be able to: